mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

   cells: array of cells

 cell:
+  type: rowSegment/rowLabel/columnSegment/columnLabel/intersection/blank/skip
   text: text content of cell
   align: left/center/right
   section: section id (see above)
   bold: true if bold
   italic: true if italic
-  type: rowSegment/rowLabel/columnSegment/columnLabel/intersection/spacer
   level: 0, 1, 2 if segment
   rowSpan: if spans more than one row.
-Next n-1 cells below will be missing
+Next n-1 cells below will be type "skip"
   columnSpan: if spans more than one column.
-Next n-1 cells will be missing
+Next n-1 cells will be type "skip"